Skip to content

 • What you get: custom code on a modern stack, direct line to one developer, full source control

-• What varies: test coverage, deployment hygiene, what happens when the freelancer takes a holiday
+• What varies: test coverage, deployment hygiene, what happens when the developer is unavailable

 Tier 3: AI-Assisted Boutique Agency (€5,000 to €25,000)